Reinforcement Learning with Action-Triggered Observations: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) addresses sequential decision-making problems where an agent interacts with an unknown environment to maximize rewards.
-As the environment changes in response to the agent's actions, it is typically expected for the agent to receive immediate feedback.
-However, in many real-world scenarios, observations may be delayed, intermittently available, or costly to obtain.
-While Partially Observable Markov Decision Processes (POMDPs) \cite{astrom1965} offer a general framework for limited observability, they often lack specificity for scenarios where observation availability directly depends on agent's actions.
+Reinforcement Learning (RL) studies sequential decision-making where an agent interacts with an unknown environment.
+Standard formulations assume the agent observes the new environmental state after every executed action.
+In practice, however, state observations are often sporadic, as sensing may be costly or unreliable, and action choices may affect the frequency of observations.
+For example, in clinical treatment planning, the clinician needs to make tradeoffs between invasive diagnostic tests that provide accurate patient state information but carry risks, and less invasive tests that are safer but yield limited insights into the patient's condition.
+Similarly, in financial portfolio management, traders must balance the costs of acquiring high-frequency market data against the benefits of informed decision-making.

-To close this gap, we propose a novel RL framework characterized by ``action-triggered observations," where each action $a$ has an associated probability $\beta(a) \in [0,1]$ of revealing the new state after execution.
-A policy must therefore simultaneously optimize actions in the absence of immediate state feedback and strategically decide when to trigger observations to reduce uncertainty.
-This process involves executing sequences of actions across multiple consecutive rounds without environmental feedback until a state observation occurs --- an event we define as a ``data-burst."
-We formalize this framework as Action-Triggered Sporadically Traceable Markov Decision Processes (ATST-MDPs).
-The main goal of this work is to develop theoretical foundations for optimal learning under this observation mechanism.
+This class of problems belongs to the general framework of Partially Observable Markov Decision Processes (POMDPs) \cite{astrom1965}, where the agent receives noisy partial observations generated from the underlying state.
+However, it is well-known that general POMDPs without additional structures are computationally and statistically intractable~\citep{madani1999undecidability,jin2020sample}.
+As a result, existing general-purpose POMDP methods lack specificity for scenarios where the availability of state observations depends on the agent's actions.

-The ATST-MDP framework with data-bursts captures several actively studied observation mechanisms in RL, addressing practical information constraints of real-world environments:
+To address this gap, we propose a novel RL framework characterized by ``action-triggered observations,'' where each action $a$ has an associated probability $\beta(a) \in [0,1]$ of revealing the resulting state upon execution.
+A control policy must therefore simultaneously optimize actions under partial observability and strategically decide when to trigger observations to reduce uncertainty.
+We formalize this setting as Action-Triggered Sporadically Traceable Markov Decision Processes (ATST-MDPs), extending classical MDPs with the observation probability function $\beta$.